Price Action Trading Strategies Beyond Price Patterns

 Trade Exit Plan

-For a long position, the nearest resistance level is the highest probability target.
-For a short position, the closest support level is the highest probability target.
+- For a long position, the nearest resistance level is the highest probability target.

 It is a specific instance of Fibonacci extension using 100% for the projection.
 Using a smaller percentage gives more conservative targets.

-Creating Your Own Price Action Trading Strategies
+Creating Your Price Action Trading Strategies

-Focus on picking up methods and knowledge that answer the three questions revolving around price action trading strategies.
+- First, focus on picking methods and knowledge that answer the three questions revolving around price action trading strategies.

 Remember that price action trading strategies go way beyond just price patterns.